tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Administrator-Tools.md

   </tr>
   <tr>
     <td>Activate/Deactivate</td>
     <td>Users in active groups have full access to their group-assigned widgets.
 Users in a deactivated group will not have access to any of the widgets which are assigned to them via the deactivated group.
-When a group becomes deactivated it will appear gray. <br> *Note: If a user is in Group A and Group B and each group has Widget 1 assigned to it, the user will still have access to Widget 1 if Group A is deactivated and Group B is activated.
-Additionally, if the user has widget access outside of a group’s distribution, the user will not lose access to the widget, even if they lose group access.*</td>
+When a group becomes deactivated it will appear gray. <br> <i>Note: If a user is in Group A and Group B and each group has Widget 1 assigned to it, the user will still have access to Widget 1 if Group A is deactivated and Group B is activated.
+Additionally, if the user has widget access outside of a group’s distribution, the user will not lose access to the widget, even if they lose group access.</i></td>
    <td>Group Manager (under the split Edit button); “Active” checkbox in the Group Editor, Properties Tab</td>
   </tr>
   <tr>